-For those who are new to the science beat, the UK’s science, technology, engineering and medicine public relations association has produced the following “Guide to being a press officer“.
+For those who are new to the science beat, the UK’s science, technology, engineering and medicine public relations association (Stempra) produced the “Guide to being a press officer“ (Published: 2009).

 For your Scientist:

 Introduction to the news media – A series of half day events for early to mid career scientists.